Inspired by a quilt that my friend Mary shared with me from Pinterest, I decided to design an Ombré HST quilt mathematically. This was the result.

 Finished quilt will be 24.5" by 30.5”.
 Finished blocks will be 3" squares.

-Update: Check out my February 8th newsletter with four great palettes to use with this pattern.
+My February 8th newsletter has four great palettes to use with this pattern.